 Throughout the course of military service, there may be times when deployment, duty, or training makes it necessary for a student to be delayed in returning for the beginning of the fall or spring semester.
 In order to facilitate and encourage academic success and preparedness, students and faculty must follow these guidelines:

-- Students are to contact professors and the Office of Military and Veteran Services at least two weeks prior to the start of the term to indicate that military service is delaying their return for the semester.
+- Students are to contact professors and the Office of Financial Aid at least two weeks prior to the start of the term to indicate that military service is delaying their return for the semester.
 Students and faculty should discuss a plan and deadlines for completing missed work.

 - When coursework is available online and accessible, military students are expected to complete coursework during their absence.